 Hopefully, this will help you add a little vintage to your design.

 My name is Viktor Baltus, I’m a the art director and illustrator of Chalkboard.

-We help brands build their authentic story through vintage lettering and illustrations.
+I help brands build their authentic story through authentic illustrations & lettering.

-Feel free to share this tutorial with your friends, company or blog or contact us for custom illustrations.
+Feel free to share this tutorial with your friends, company or blog or contact me for custom illustrations.